PikalounJM/myblog/content/projects/analytics of hospitality data.md

 ---
 title: "Analytics of Hospitality data"
-description: A proposal driven to, point and booking data to increase Active-User
+description: A proposal driven to customer, point and booking data to increase Active-User
 category: projects
 dateString: April 2024 - Ongoing
 cover: